Hello April! We’re now well into the year, and marching our way through autumn.

 Public holidays in Melbourne in April

-April is a great month for public holidays in Melbourne – we have three!
+April is a great month for public holidays in Melbourne – we have three this year!

-The Easter weekend brings Good Friday (April 7) and Easter Monday (April 10) so we’ll all have a nice weekend.
-This is also the start of school holidays, which run from April 7-23.
+The Easter weekend brings Good Friday (3 April) and Easter Monday (6 April) so we’ll all have a nice long weekend.
+School holidays continue, which run from 3-19 April.

 Major events and festivals in April